18th Sunday in Ordinary Time

 And I asked

-“What is your secret?
+“What is your secret?”

-I didn’t provide the to what part…and she didn’t ask
+I didn’t provide the “to what” part…and

 I didn’t really have anything in mind